 - March 4-10, 2019

 - March 8-14, 2021

 Participating in the Women Of Aviation Worldwide Week celebrations is opened to anyone who wishes to foster gender balance in aviation, regardless of gender, affiliation, or geographical location.

-The initiative is organized by the Institute for Women Of Aviation Worldwide (iWOAW), a global alliance of businesses and organizations dedicated to fostering gender balance in the air and space industry.
+The initiative is powered by the Institute for Women Of Aviation Worldwide (iWOAW), a global industry alliance dedicated to fostering gender balance in the air and space industry.

 To connect with other like-minded individuals, register to become a member of our exclusive online community.
 It is free!

 Anyone, anywhere in the world, who believes that women do belong in aviation and wants to help foster a gender balanced industry is invited to join us and make a difference in their own community.

 If few women are involved in aviation in your area, you are not alone in that situation.
 As an example, in countries with a higher percentage of women pilots, less than 1 woman in 4,000 is a pilot.

 We invite all countries to Fly It Forward during the week of March in celebration of the world’s first female pilot license.